-Numeric impressions
+Numeric impressions on Graph

-A graphic output of an evaluation developed for the prototype has been released on 8 December and is already reflecting the quantitative numeric overall impressions from Reshape participants.
+A graphic output of an evaluation developed for the prototype has been released on 8 December and will be in constant development as the FARO group continues to reflect on data visualisation in 4 dimensions.
+For this evaluation it is already reflecting the quantitative numeric overall impressions from Reshape participants.